-Based on the logical model of a small database, the project consists of implementing the data structure, performing specific queries, data manipulation tasks, and querying system catalog to retrieve metadata.
+Based on the logical model of a small database, the project consists of implementing the data structure, performing data manipulation tasks and specific queries.
 The project will integrate and apply the concepts you have learned in class.
 Guidelines for the project assignment will be distributed and discussed in a later part of the semester.